WindMillCode/Windmillcode-Angular-CDK/projects/wml-angular-components-base/README.md

 ### v18.2.3100 [9/8/24]

+updated package to reflect the version  18.2.3 of @angular/core package

+### v18.2.3100 [9/8/24]

+updated package to reflect the version  18.2.3 of @angular/core package

+### v18.2.3100 [9/8/24]

-updated package to reflect the version  18.2.3 of @angular/core package[](/Windmillcode-Angular-CDK-Docs/intro/wml-components-base)[](/Windmillcode-Angular-CDK-Docs/schematics/wml-schematics/)
+updated package to reflect the version  18.2.3 of @angular/core package

+### v18.2.3110 [9/10/24]

+updated package to conform with @windmillcode/angular-wml-components-base[](/Windmillcode-Angular-CDK-Docs/intro/wml-components-base)[](/Windmillcode-Angular-CDK-Docs/schematics/wml-schematics/)